CHEREF-Mehdi/Othello/README.md

 Player	 : represents a player who choose the moves.

-Tree	 : represents the implemented class for the Artificial Intelligence (AI) including an heuristical methode to choose the best move.
+Tree	 : represents the implemented class for the Artificial Intelligence (AI) including an heuristical methode choosing the best move.

 Important : To excute this programme in processing you must install the audio library "minim", for that click on sketch in processing menu, then import Library => add Library and search for "minim" click install.
 Processing version : 3.4